karlyndiary/Mavens-Pizza-Sales-Insight/README.md

 - Orders

-  This table include the order_id which is the primary key, it also has the date and time of each order.
+  This table includes the order_id which is the primary key, and the date and time of each order.

 - Pizza Types

-  We have the pizza_type_id as the primary key, along with the name, category and ingredients of each pizza.
+  We have the pizza_type_id as the primary key, along with each pizza's name, category and ingredients.

 - Pizzas

-  The Pizzas table has the pizza_id as primary key, pizza_type_id as the foreign key from the pizza types table, it also include the size and price of the pizzas.
+  The pizzas table has the pizza_id as the primary key, and the pizza_type_id as the foreign key from the pizza types table, it also includes the size and price of the pizzas.

 ## ER Diagram